melnaquib/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+* convert to YCrCb colorspace, to avoid effect of changing luminiscity, e.g; shade vs direct sunlight.
+* I smoothed down the noise using gaussian blur
+* I filtered the image based on color
+* I clipped the upper half off the image
+* I detected lines using hough transform
 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image: